|

 1894).

-Providing telephone service to the Murray
+service to the Murray newspaper

-newspaper undoubtedly helped Stubblefield
+undoubtedly helped Stubblefield get

-get favorable publicity.
-One article about
+favorable publicity.
+One article about his

-and his inclinations are to experiment
+his inclinations are to experiment with

-with electric appliances, etc.
+electric appliances, etc. Mr.

 Stubblefield has about reached perfection